gp1981/ValueInvestFinhub/README.md

 -   *docs*-*branch-name*: Use this prefix for branches that involve documentation updates or improvements.
 Choose a branch name that clearly represents the purpose of the branch and provides context to other contributors.

 ## ChatGPT link
+To use the chatGPT4.0 for this repository, refer to:
 [GitHub: ValueInvestFinnhub](https://chat.openai.com/share/06d3c853-5b08-431b-b534-0d361bcb6b1d)